elebihan/ostiarius/README.md

 ```

 Cross-compiling client and server fo different architectures can be done using
-[cross](https://github.com/cross-rs/cross).
-For example, to compile the client
+[cross][cross].
+For example, to compile the client for an ARM target and the
-for an ARM target and the server for MS Windows, execute:
+server for MS Windows, execute:

 ```sh
 cross build --target x86_64-pc-windows-gnu -p ostiarius-server